jonathan1440/Get-Weather-Data/README.md

 * http://www.desert-home.com/2015/02/reading-acurite-5n1-sensor-set-this.html
 * http://www.desert-home.com/2015/05/yet-another-update-to-acurite-5n1.html

-The next part is something I set up myself.
-I want to have the data somewhere where I can easily use it outside of my RPi.
-The `forwardData.py` file emails, at midnight, that day's data from a specified email to an array of specified emails.
-At some point I am going to update it so that it deletes old files off of the RPi after it emails them, to conserve the limited space on it.
-1. Download the file `forwardData.py` into the same directory as the previous three files.
-2. To run it, open a new tab in your terminal.
-3. Navigate to the directory you set up and type `python forwardData.py`.
-4. follow the instructions.

 At some point I'll probably add another file that checks for emails that `forwardData.py` sends and turns them into CSV files.